David Williamson

-David Keith Williamson (born 1942) is an Australian playwright, who has also written screenplays and teleplays.
-He became known in the early 1970s with his political comic drama Don's Party, and other well-known plays include The Club, Travelling North, and Emerald City.
+David Keith Williamson (born 1942) is an Australian playwright, who has also worked in film and television.
+He became known in the early 1970s with his political comic drama Don's Party, and subsequently wrote the plays The Club, Travelling North, and Emerald City.
+He is also known for writing the 1981 war film Gallipolli.

 Early life and education

-David Williamson was born in Melbourne, Victoria, in 1942, and was brought up in Bairnsdale.
+David Williamson was born in Melbourne, Victoria, in 1942, and was brought up in Bentleigh before his family moved to Bairnsdale in 1954.
 He initially studied mechanical engineering at the University of Melbourne from 1960, but left and graduated from Monash University with a Bachelor of Engineering degree in 1965.
 His early forays into the theatre were as an actor and writer of skits for the Engineers' Revue at Melbourne University's Union Theatre at lunchtime during the early 1960s, and as a satirical sketch writer for Monash University student reviews and the Emerald Hill Theatre Company.

 After a brief stint as design engineer for GM Holden, Williamson became a lecturer in mechanical engineering and thermodynamics at Swinburne University of Technology (then Swinburne Technical College) in 1966 while studying social psychology as a postgraduate part-time at the University of Melbourne.
 He completed a Master of Arts in Psychology in 1970, and then completed further postgraduate research in social psychology.
 Williamson later lectured in social psychology at Swinburne, where he remained until 1972.